TCGV/blog/_posts/2021-03-06-a-linear-interpolation-based-liquidity-pool.md

 Several models have been proposed and are being used in DeFi to address this challenge.
 [Uniswap](https://en.wikipedia.org/wiki/Uniswap) liquidity pools famously use the constant product formula to automatically adjust cryptocurrencies exchange prices upon each processed transaction.
 In this case market participants are resposible for driving exchange rates up/down by taking advantage of short-lived arbitrage opportunities that appear when prices distantiate from their ideal values.

-Nonetheless a supply/demand based pricing model, such as Uniswap's, is in my opinion unfit for pricing options, since an option price is not entirely the result of supply and demand pressures, but rather a direct reflection of its underlying's price.
+Nonetheless a supply/demand based pricing model, such as Uniswap's, is in my opinion unfit for pricing options, since an option price is not entirely the result of supply and demand pressures, but rather directly dependent on its underlying's price.
 This observation motivated me to propose a linear interpolation based liquidity pool model, as we'll see in the next section.

 The linear interpolation liquidity pool
 ============